 - •Day-to-day residential agency operations; - •Oversight of the development and implementation of residential agency-wide policies and procedures; - •Supervision of management-level staff; and - •Compliance with applicable state and federal regulations. - 13.
 Notify the ODP Regional Office and Administrative Entity(ies) within 10 business days of the hiring date of a new CEO, including an interim or acting CEO. - 14.
-Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day. - 15.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs.
+Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day.

-16. Comply with Department standards related to provider qualifications.
+- 15. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan such as with communication, mobility and behavioral needs. - 16.
+Comply with Department standards related to provider qualifications.